amoldhamale1105/frostbyte/README.md

     -kernel /path/to/kernel-image \
     -nographic
 ```
 On older qemu versions, you may have to use machine type as `raspi3` instead of `raspi3b`.
 Run `qemu-system-aarch64 -machine help` if in doubt.

 The OS boots up to a login prompt on the serial console.
 The login process parses the **passwd** file on the disk for registered users.
-You can mount the FAT16 disk image on host with `make mount` to add new users with password and other details in existing syntax in the **temp/passwd** file.
+You can mount the FAT16 disk image on host with `make mount` to add new users with password and other details in existing syntax in the **passwd** file.
 Default user is `root` with default password as `toor` (root spelled backwards)

 ![frostbyte_login](https://github.com/amoldhamale1105/frostbyte/assets/78597991/2eaca107-3d60-4f0f-8578-7fdc8d95a381)